thomaswesenberg/LoRaWAN-device-GPS-RaspBerry-Pi/README.md

 For connecting the GPS stick (here VK-172) a Micro-USB OTG adapter cable is neccessary. <br>
 Instead of a RasbBerry Pi Zero also any other RaspBerry could be used too, then the adapter cable is not required.

+In the picture is a 3-pin connector to be seen soldered to the serial pins.
+It is used together with two serial-to-USB adapters (only RX pin used) to monitor both serial data streams.
+This is a very helpful debugging tool and avoids to insert many printf debug outputs in the code.

 More details are coming soon.
 Please take a look at the high resolution pictures in between.

 # Used commands for the RN2483A: